 Professional Practice in a Key Role 1/ Professional Practice in a Key Role 2/ Independent Research and Construction Project/ Industry Placement

 Honours Study/ Creative Entrepreneurial Project/ Options including: Independent Professional Practice: Work Experience/ Independent Professional Practice: Collaborative Project/ Independent Professional Project: Major Project

 Irish Leaving Certificate:

-Eng, Drama or a Theatre related subject AND preferably Art, Design or Textiles at Higher/A level or equivalent/ English and Maths at S/ Int2/ N5/GCSE.
+Eng/His/ Drama (or other Theatre related subject) and preferably Art, Design or Textiles at Higher A Level or equivalent/English / Maths at S/in2/N5/GCSE

 Applications welcomed from mature students with relevant qualifications/ experience.

 Year 2 - HND Theatre Costume Interpretation or other relevant HND with CB in the graded units.